netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 Remember block types and how we said that block types are a starting configuration for a block definition?
-Remember how we said that block types are the thing that is shown on the left hand side in the Block Manager app?
+Remember how we said that block types are the thing that is shown on the left hand side in the layout editing app?

 When you create a custom block definition, Netgen Layouts internally creates for you a single block type with the same name as block definition with empty